Home

 Here are some important things you should do with your child for Kindergarten:

 1. Reading Time - Reading to a child at least 30 minutes per day not only encourages closeness between the parent and child, it also teaches the child about sentence structure, words, vocabulary and information.
 Help your child understand that words make sentences and sentences make up stories and give information.
 Show them that if they can read, they can learn about anything they want to learn about.
+Science and History can easily be taught using children's picture books.
+Here are my favorite books for science and social studies.

 2. Game Time - Children learn so much from playing games.
 They learn how to take turns, strategize, count, learn colors, and much more.
-Take some time every few days to play a game with your Kindergarten age child.
+Take some time every few days to play a game with your child.

 3. Community Time - Take your child to interesting places in your neighborhood and surrounding area.
 These don't have to be long, involved field trips.
 They just show your children that people have jobs and passions that they can enjoy and share with others.
 You can visit the post office, farm, bakery, zoo, park, or just go on a nature walk.